csmith/docker-service-nginx/README.md

 This container monitors `etcd` for a label specifying vhosts and proxy ports, and puts them into a template file for nginx to use.

+## Labels

+You must label any container that you wish to proxy.
+The following labels are understood:

+* `com.chameth.proxy=<port>` -- specifies the port on the container that the proxy should connect to
+* `com.chameth.proxy.protocol=<protocol>` -- the protocol to use when
+  connecting to the container.
+Optional, defaults to HTTP.
+* `com.chameth.vhost=<host>` -- the virtual host that the proxy will accept connections on.
+You can specify alternate hosts/aliases by separating them with commas.

 ## Usage

 TODO: Finish this!